datsoftlyngby/soft2019spring-algorithms/Weeklies/Week_06/README.md

 **Code:** you should go through the exercises **with your group**, from scratch, although some assistance is available through the ["Booksite"](https://algs4.cs.princeton.edu/home/).

 **Classroom exercises:** given in context of the chapter 2.2 of reading material.

+**Workshop Hours:** we will settle for a weekly time slot, when I will be stationed in a room/office space on the CPHBUS campus, so that we might get a chance to look over the things that you (or I) are wondering about.
+It will be announced on the Moodle Flow ASAP, after we've made a decision during class this week (week 6) over Mentimeter.